 How long does it take to launch embedded financial products powered by banking as a service?

 That depends on your approach.
-If you choose to work directly with a bank, launching embedded financial products can take 2 years and $2M.
+If you choose to work directly with a bank, launching embedded financial products can take 2 years.
 You’ll also have to hire a large banking team.
-By contrast, if you partner with a banking-as-a-service platform, you can take your embedded financial products to market in just 3 months, for about $100K.
+By contrast, if you partner with a banking-as-a-service platform, you can take your embedded financial products to market in just 3 months.

 The space is getting increasingly crowded, with dozens of platforms claiming to offer banking-as-a-service.
 But what they mean by that term—and their ability to deliver on it—varies widely.
 Our company, Unit, is the market leader in banking-as-a-service.
 Others include Bond, Solid, Treasury Prime, Stripe Treasury, Moov, Synctera, and Column.